-Since launching in March 2017 with the opening of Food Security Distribution Centre, located on Viewfield Road and operated by the Mustard Seed Street Church, the project collects 2,000kg of fresh food daily and distributes it through a network of 50 organizations including, non-profits, First Nations, and Public Schools, feeding an estimated 35,000 people each month.
+Since launching in March 2017 with the opening of the Food Rescue Distribution Centre, the project has been collecting over 2,000kg of fresh food daily and distributing it through a network of more than 50 organizations including non-profits, First Nations and public schools, feeding an estimated 35,000 people each month.
 An estimated 600,000kg of fresh food from local grocery stores would otherwise be destined for the landfill annually.

 Donations to the Food Security Community Action Fund, held at the Victoria Foundation, support projects such as this and assist in expanding the reach of the food access system in the Capital Region, reducing hunger in our community and facilitating connections between vulnerable people and neighbourhood-based programs.